cysouw/diathesis/text/c09_adverbials.md

     e.g. *weiterbauen* 'to proceed building' ([@sec:adverbial-continuative-weiter]).
   - ~~[NA | N~p~]~~ with *los-*: an antipassive diathesis with verbs of attacking \
     e.g. *loshauen* 'to start bashing' ([@sec:adverbial-antipassive]).
-- *los-* in the meaning 'to cause to start moving' is used with remapping:
+- *los‑* in the meaning 'to cause to start moving' is used with remapping:
   - ~~[NAL | NA~p~]~~ a delocative diathesis with verbs of sending \
     e.g. *losschicken* 'to send off' ([@sec:adverbial-antiresultative]).
-- *weiter-* in the meaning 'to pass on' is used with remapping:
+- *weiter‑* in the meaning 'to pass on' is used with remapping:
   - ~~[NAD | NA~p~]~~ a dative antipassive diathesis with verbs with a recipient \
     e.g. *weitererzählen* 'to pass on' ([@sec:adverbial-dative-antipassive]).

 There are various syntactic parallels between resultative constructions and other diatheses discussed previously in this book.
 These parallels come in two different guises.
-First, resultative adjectives are closely related to directionals, like *weg-* 'away' or *zurück-* 'back', which are in turn closely related to local prepositional phrases (see [@sec:adverbial-directionals]).
+First, resultative adjectives are closely related to directionals, like *weg‑* 'away' or *zurück‑* 'back', which are in turn closely related to local prepositional phrases (see [@sec:adverbial-directionals]).
 Accordingly, some resultatives take the same syntactic position as local prepositional phrases.
 The most important such parallels are listed in [@tbl:resultative-local].
 Note that it is exactly the "L" in the locational remapping on the right side of the table that is absent in the resultative remapping on left side of the table.

 |                            Resultative                             |    Remapping     |                                        Compare to                                         |    Remapping     |
 | :----------------------------------------------------------------: | :--------------: | :---------------------------------------------------------------------------------------: | :--------------: |